How To Handle Criticism Without Judging Back

 a false separation between us and the world.

 We judge what we don’t understand.

-We judge those are not like us.
+We judge those who are not like us.
 We judge those who are exactly like us.

-We can’t stop judgment from entering our minds but we can monitor and align it to a place of understanding, tolerance, and respect for the others` point of view.
+We can’t stop the judgment from entering our minds, but we can monitor and align it to a place of understanding, tolerance, and respect for different points of view.

 When in doubt, ask yourself:

 “Am I speaking from my heart, or am I speaking from my ego?”